subedi31/readme/README.md

 ## 27 PodDisruptionBudget:
 The constraint file poddisruptionbudget_constraints.yaml disallow the following scenarios when deploying PodDisruptionBudgets or resources that implement the replica subresource (e.g. Deployment, ReplicationController, ReplicaSet, StatefulSet): 1.
 Deployment of PodDisruptionBudgets with .spec.maxUnavailable == 0 2.
 Deployment of PodDisruptionBudgets with .spec.minAvailable == .spec.replicas of the resource with replica subresource This will prevent PodDisruptionBudgets from blocking voluntary disruptions such as node draining.
 User may change the parameter in a poddisruptionbudget_constraints.yaml file as per their requirements.
 ## 28 PrivilegedContainer:
 The constraint file privilegedcontainer_constraints.yaml controls the ability of any container to enable privileged mode.
-Corresponds to the privileged field in a Pod.
+Corresponds to the privileged field.
 ## 29 ProcMount:
 The constraint file procmount_constraints.yaml controls the allowed procMount types for the container.
-Corresponds to the allowedProcMountTypes field in a Pod.
+Corresponds to the allowedProcMountTypes.
 User may change the parameter in a procmount_constraints.yaml file as per their requirements.
 ## 30 ReadOnlyRootFilesystem:
 The constraint file readonlyrootfilesystem_constraints.yaml requires the use of a read-only root file system by pod containers.
-Corresponds to the readOnlyRootFilesystem field in a Pod.
+Corresponds to the readOnlyRootFilesystem field.
 ## 31 ReplicaLimits:
  The constraint file replicalimits_constraints.yaml requires that objects with the field spec.replicas (Deployments, ReplicaSets, etc.) specify a number of replicas within defined ranges.
 User may change the parameter in replicalimits_constraints.yaml file as per their requirements.
 ## 32 RequiredAnnotations: